jcreek/AutomatedAssessmentFeedbackAgent/README.md

 - **Control:** Teachers remain in the loop for edge cases, ensuring fairness and pedagogical soundness.
 - **Innovation:** This collaborative workflow demonstrates how agentic AI can augment, not replace, expert educators—addressing a key hackathon challenge.

-### Demo

-> Upload a blank or nonsense submission to trigger the HITL workflow and see the transparent escalation.

 ---

-## 8. Accessibility and Responsible AI
+## 9. Accessibility and Responsible AI

 ### Accessibility